auric-co/magpie-solution/README.md

-## Magpie PHP Developer Challenge
+## Magpie PHP Developer Challenge Solution

-Your task is to gather data about the products listed on https://www.magpiehq.com/developer-challenge/smartphones
+Task is to gather data about the products listed on https://www.magpiehq.com/developer-challenge/smartphones

 The final output of your script should be an array of objects similar to the example below: